Unmarried Partners, Medical Directives and the Durable Power of Attorney for Finances

 - A durable power of attorney for finances.

-If you do not create these documents to empower your partner, these decisions will largely be made by your biological relatives who may or may not respect the input of your partner.
+If you don't create these documents to empower your partner, these decisions will largely be made by your biological relatives who may or may not respect the input of your partner.
 This article covers the legal implications of unmarried partners, medical directives, and the durable power of attorney.

 Medical Directives Generally

-Medical Directives The Durable Power of Attorney for Healthcare
+Unmarried Partners: Medical Directives and The Durable Power of Attorney for Healthcare

 The durable power of attorney for healthcare is given to the person you want to make medical decisions for you in an emergency.
 Even though you set out your wishes in your healthcare declaration, such documents can never cover every circumstance, and the person who has a durable power of attorney for healthcare is the person who makes decisions not covered by your healthcare directive.
 Keep in mind that the person with a durable power of attorney for healthcare can never contradict the terms of your healthcare declaration.

-Finally, note that in some states they combine the healthcare declaration and the durable power of attorney for healthcare into one document called an "advance health care directive".
+Finally, note that some states combine the healthcare declaration and the durable power of attorney for healthcare into one document called an "advance health care directive".

-The durable power of attorney for finances works similarly to the durable power of attorney for healthcare, in that it allows whomever you designate the ability to make decisions in that area.
-The person you appoint with a durable power of attorney for finances will have the ability to make financial decisions for you if you are incapacitated.
+The durable power of attorney for finances works similarly to the durable power of attorney for healthcare, in that it allows whomever you designate the ability to make decisions on your behalf.
+With a durable power of attorney for finances, the person you designate will have the ability to make financial decisions for you if you're incapacitated.

 Finally, here are some of the rights and responsibilities that whomever you grant a durable power of attorney for finances will have to make: